bneGREEN: Europe pays what it takes to bring in LNG but still cannot get enough

 Borrowing

-In the UK, which is not vulnerable to any Russian physical supply cut in terms of actual volumes, but is highly exposed to high wholesale prices, new Prime Minister Liz Truss said that her new government would borrow the cash to support energy bills, with the amount of being suggested at up to £130bn.
+In the UK, which is not vulnerable to any Russian physical supply cut in terms of actual volumes, but is highly exposed to high wholesale prices, new Prime Minister Liz Truss said that her new government would borrow the cash to support energy bills, with the amount of being suggested at up to GBP130bn ($150.5bn).

 Where this money comes from is a major question.
 Germany has proposed taxes on fossil fuel production and gas imports, while the UK is refusing to introduce any new taxes, suggesting that the support will be funded by borrowing.